John von Neumann: Scientific computing and numerical analysis

-Considered to be possibly "the most influential researcher in scientific computing of all time", von Neumann made several contributions to the field, both on the technical side and on the administrative side.
-He was one of the key developers of the stability analysis procedure that now bears his name, a scheme used to ensure that when linear partial differential equation are solved numerically, the errors at each time step of the calculation do not build up.
-This scheme is still the mostly commonly used technique for stability analysis today.
-His paper with Herman Goldstine in 1947 was the first to describe backward error analysis, although only implicitly.
-He was also among the first researchers to write about the Jacobi method.
-During his time at Los Alamos, he was the first to consider how to solve various problems of gas dynamics numerically, writing several classified reports on the topic.
-However, he was frustrated by the lack of progress with analytic methods towards solving these problems, many of which were nonlinear.
-As a result, he turned towards computational methods in order to break the deadlock.
-While von Neumann only occasionally worked there as a consultant, under his influence Los Alamos became the undisputed leader in computational science during the 1950s and early 1960s.
+Considered to be possibly "the most influential researcher in scientific computing of all time", von Neumann made several contributions to the field, both technically and administratively.
+He developed the Von Neumann stability analysis procedure, still commonly used to avoid errors from building up in numerical methods for linear partial differential equations.
+His paper with Herman Goldstine in 1947 was the first to describe backward error analysis, although implicitly.
+He was also one of the first to write about the Jacobi method.
+At Los Alamos, he wrote several classified reports on solving problems of gas dynamics numerically.
+However, he was frustrated by the lack of progress with analytic methods for these nonlinear problems.
+As a result, he turned towards computational methods.
+Under his influence Los Alamos became the leader in computational science during the 1950s and early 1960s.

-From his work at Los Alamos von Neumann realized that computation was not just a tool to brute force the solution to a problem numerically, but that computation could also provide insight for solving problems analytically too, through heuristic hints, and that there was an enormous variety of scientific and engineering problems towards which computers would be useful, most significant of which were nonlinear problems.
-In June 1945 at the First Canadian Mathematical Congress he gave his first talk on general ideas of how to solve problems, particularly of fluid dynamics, numerically, which would defeat the current stalemate there was when trying to solve them by classical analysis methods.
-Titled "High-speed Computing Devices and Mathematical Analysis", he also described how wind tunnels, which at the time were being constructed at heavy cost, were actually analog computers, and how digital computers, which he was developing, would replace them and dawn a new era of fluid dynamics.
-He was given a very warm reception, with Garrett Birkhoff describing it as "an unforgettable sales pitch".
-Instead of publishing this talk in the proceedings of the congress, he expanded on it with Goldstine into the manuscript "On the Principles of Large Scale Computing Machines", which he would present to the US Navy and other audiences in the hopes of drumming up their support for scientific computing using digital computers.
-In his papers, many in conjunction with others, he developed the concepts of inverting matrices, random matrices and automated relaxation methods for solving elliptic boundary value problems.
+From this work von Neumann realized that computation was not just a tool to brute force the solution to a problem numerically, but could also provide insight for solving problems analytically, and that there was an enormous variety of scientific and engineering problems towards which computers would be useful, most significant of which were nonlinear problems.
+In June 1945 at the First Canadian Mathematical Congress he gave his first talk on general ideas of how to solve problems, particularly of fluid dynamics numerically.
+He also described how wind tunnels were actually analog computers, and how digital computers would replace them and bring a new era of fluid dynamics.
+Garrett Birkhoff described it as "an unforgettable sales pitch".
+He expanded this talk with Goldstine into the manuscript "On the Principles of Large Scale Computing Machines" and used it to promote the support of scientific computing.
+His papers also developed the concepts of inverting matrices, random matrices and automated relaxation methods for solving elliptic boundary value problems.